-In summer 2019, the design team will incorporate feedback received via community outreach and commission informational hearings into a draft Civic Center Public Realm Plan document.
-Vetting and further development of street design concepts will also resume, based on outcomes of SFMTA traffic analysis.
+In fall/winter 2019, the design team will incorporate feedback received via stakeholder outreach and commission informational hearings into a draft Civic Center Public Realm Plan document.
+Vetting and further development of street design concepts will also continue and be incorporated into the draft plan document.
 From there, Planning will initiate CEQA review which is anticipated to take up to two years with plan adoption hearings following.
 Phasing and funding strategies are in-progress and will continue to be refined as the plan undergoes CEQA review.
 Following CEQA review, we envision that the design policies and conceptual designs for Civic Center would be adopted into the Civic Center Area Plan of the San Francisco General Plan where they can guide decisions regarding design and use of the Civic Center streets and public spaces.

-While CEQA review takes place, the Public Realm Plan team will continue to coordinate with the Civic Center Commons Initiative on pursuing opportunities to bring new amenities and activities to Civic Center and piloting concepts from the plan.
-The Commons Initiative and Public Realm Plan team are also partnering on the development of public spaces management strategies for the area.
+While CEQA review takes place, the Public Realm Plan team will continue to coordinate with the Civic Center Initiative on pursuing opportunities to bring new amenities and activities to Civic Center and piloting concepts from the plan.
+The Civic Center Initiative and Public Realm Plan team are also partnering on the development of public spaces management strategies for the area.